obaodelana/maze-solver/README.md

 	- Else, add the neighbour to the container and save the path taken to get to the vertex
 - Repeat above steps until the container is empty

 In essence, it just looks around until it finds what it is looking for.
-If it doesn't find the goal vertex, it will exist because the container would be empty.
+If it doesn't find the goal vertex, it will exit because the container would be empty.

 The key difference between BFS and DFS is BFS looks at its closest neighbours first (it goes wide), while DFS looks at the last added vertex, so it goes deeper before coming back after reaching a dead end.